igsxf22/python_unreal_relay/README.md

  ### Quick How-To
  1. Start a new UE project and enable the SpartanCode TCP Socket Plugin
  2. Add the `bp_tcpRelay`, `bpi_relay`, and `bp_pythoPawn` to your project
- 3. In your `tcpRelay` actor, use the `Get Actor of Class` to identify the `pythonPawn` as the target for the blueprint interface
+ 3. In your `bp_tcpRelay` actor, use the `Get Actor of Class` to identify the `pythonPawn` as the `send_to` actor
- 4. Conversely, in your `pythonPawn`, use the `Get Actor of Class` node to indetify the `tcpRelay` actor
+ 4. Conversely, in your `bp_pythonPawn`, use the `Get Actor of Class` node to indetify the `bp_tcpRelay` actor
- 5. Add the message and custom event fuctions from `bpi_relay` to the proper nodes in the `tcpRelay` and `pythonPawn` graphs
+ 5. Place your `tcpRelay` actor in the level
- 6. Place your `tcpRelay` actor in the level, and either place the `pythonPawn` actor in the level or make it your player pawn
+ 6. Place the `pythonPawn` actor in the level, or, make it your player pawn (you might need to create a new blank GameMode to change default player pawn)
  7. Launch `tcp_relay.py` as a main python script and it will start sending values to UE5
  8. The `pythonPawn` should begin moving and rotating based on the python script
  9. The python script will recieve bytes containing the three floats generated in realtime from the `pythonPawn` (you can parse with .split() and convert to floats)